In this Rio Del Lago 100 Race Report, runner Alan shares his experience of the endurance run, including which aid stations to skip!

 Aesthetics – Is it a pretty course?

-The first 18 miles wrap around the bottom of Folsom Lake, before tracing East along the water and up into the Sierra foot hills.
+The first 18 miles of the Rio Del Lago 100 wrap around the bottom of Folsom Lake, before tracing East along the water and up into the Sierra foot hills.
 You’ll run fire roads and sweet single track along part of the Western States trail, which is some of the most scenic and well maintained trail out there.
 Fall colors will be green and brown, which are home to native Californian’s.

 Difficulty – Is it a tough course?